GoogleCloudPlatform/ai-infra-cluster-provisioning/sample_workloads/megatron-demo/README.md

 Verify the launch succeeded by seeing the corresponding pods in `Running` state.
 ```
-$ kubectl get pods
+kubectl get pods | grep $USER-nemo-gpt-5b
 ```

 This may take a few minutes the first time it is executed.